saelogy/wsum8543-tracker/README.md

 # wsum8543-tracker wip readme
 ## Config & deployment
-The application contains three major files and :
+The application contains three files and a folder of essential images:
 * index.html
 * script.js
 * style.css

-T

 The web application is built for screens with a standard PC width of 1920px and the mobile width of 600px.
 The height is set to designed to best run at the max PC height of 1080px.
 As the web application uses Node, users will first have to run a command to install the dependencies with in their terminal with
 `npm install`
 Afterwards, to run the application, users will have to use `npm run dev`

+***

 ## Development log
 ### May 12 2023